FusionAuth/fusionauth-site/site/docs/v1/tech/guides/lambda.md

 This command will run FusionAuth and set up a sample application with an API Key and a User, configured in the `kickstart.json` file in the `kickstart` subdirectory.

- {% include _callout-important.liquid
-    content=
+FusionAuth will be initially configured with these settings.

+* Your example username is `richard@example.com` and the password is `password`.
+* Your admin username is `admin@example.com` and the password is `password`.
+* The base URL of FusionAuth [http://localhost:9011/](http://localhost:9011/).

-    "The `.env` and `kickstart.json` files contain passwords.
-In a real application, always add these files to your `.gitignore` file and never commit secrets to version control."
+{% include _callout-important.liquid content="The `.env` and `kickstart.json` files contain passwords.
+In a real application, always add these files to your `.gitignore` file and never commit secrets to version control."%}
-    %}

 ## Manually Create A Simple Lambda

 Let's start by making a simple lambda to test that it works on your machine.

-- Log in to the [FusionAuth admin UI](`http://localhost:9011/admin).
+- Log in to the [FusionAuth admin UI](http://localhost:9011/admin).
 - <p>Navigate to <span class="breadcrumb">Customizations -> Lambdas</span>.</p>
 - Click the <i/>{:.ui-button .green .fa .fa-plus} button at the top right to add a new lambda.
 - <p>Enter the <span class="field">Id</span> "f3b3b547-7754-452d-8729-21b50d111505".</p>